 Make an account on Couchsurfing (or Warm Showers, or another similar site!) and host a few guests while you’re planning your trip.
 It’s good karma for your coming journey, and it will give you a feel for how the system works and the kind of folks you’ll meet as you go.

 When we discovered that fully furnished houses could be rented, inexpensively, anywhere we wanted to go, it changed our lives.
 Literally.
-A quick Google search for “holiday homes” or “vacation rentals” will turn up a dizzying array of options that you can search by country, by price range or by number of beds, among other things.
+Airbnb, VRBO, and Flipkey are the best sites for rentals at this point.
+Or you can do a quick Google search for “holiday homes (in city you want to visit)” or “vacation rentals,” and it will turn up a dizzying array of options that you can search by country, by price range or by number of beds, among other things.
 There are hundreds of thousands of empty homes waiting for you to move in, right now.
 They can be rented by the night, quite often.
 They can certainly be rented by the week, and they can be had at shockingly affordable rates by the month or longer.

 Let’s run the numbers, shall we?
 In Phuket, Thailand (not Thailand’s cheapest destination) just for fun: